UoY-IM-MPIE/mpie-cs-tutorial/README.md

 myVariable = myVariable + " is a magic number"
 ```

 This code would work in JavaScript, but it wouldn't work in C#.
 In C# you have to be very explicit about the types of data you are working with.
+If you declare a variable as an integer, for example, you can't change it later.
+That variable will be an integer forever.
+If you want then store a string that has a sentence with that integer in it (as in the above example) you need to make a new string variable as well.
 This can be a bit annoying at first, but it actually makes your code more robust and less error-prone.

 The following C# code has been written by a programmer who doesn't realise that the language is strongly-typed.
 Can you fix the error?